-It’s difficult and expensive to market to everyone for everything.
+1. It’s difficult and expensive to market to everyone for everything.

 And let’s not just think of the monetary investment but the time involved.
 And with no focus how will you ever make a meaningful connection?
-Chances are good that your message is coming across as vague because you aren’t willing to commit.
-The end result: all of those people you are trying to talk to really aren’t sure whether you are a good fit for them or not.
+Chances are your message is coming across watered down because it’s not focused on one target audience.

-You can demand more money.
+2. You can demand more money.

 Clients want someone with industry experience.
-If I am hiring a blog assistant for my beauty blog it makes my job much easier if the person I am hiring is already involved in this niche.
-They know what readers are looking for, they know the active communities and etiquette and they know where to go to get the job done without much training or hand-holding.
+If I am hiring a blog assistant for my beauty blog it makes my job much easier if the person I’m hiring is already involved in this niche.
+They know what my readers are looking for, they know the active communities and etiquette, and they know where to go to get the job done without much training or hand-holding.
 That is value.

 If you are writing about health and wellness news day after day, you know exactly what is going on without a lot of further research and legwork.
 That means a better product for your clients and a higher rate on your time investment.

-You know where the clients are.
+5. You know where the clients are.

 And you may already know them and/or have an expert reputation in the industry.

-How Do You Choose?
+How Do You Choose a Freelance Niche?

-What do you know?
+6. What do you know?

 The last thing you want to do is offer a service you do not fully understand.
 The only thing worse than no clients is unhappy clients.
 Assess your knowledge.
-Are you WordPress savvy?
-Can you write great copy?
-Are you a lead generating machine?
-Can you keep a Facebook conversation going for days?

-What do you love?
+7. What do you love?

 Even though you know something like the back of your hand doesn’t mean you should build a business around it.
 If there is a task you don’t enjoy, don’t offer it.
 There is no quicker road to burnout than forcing yourself into the daily grind you turned to freelancing to avoid.
 Every so often you may need to provide services you would rather not for one reason or another.
-But, you should not create a service list around those.
+But, you should not create a service list around those tasks.

-Who do you know?
+8. Who do you know?

-If there is no one interested in paying for those services on your Know-How Love List, you still aren’t paying the bills.
+If there is no one interested in paying for those services on your list, you still aren’t paying the bills.
 At the end of the day, it’s always about your clients’ needs not your own.
 Assess the market.
 Are their people out there willing and able to pay for what you have to offer?

 Don’t get wrapped up in all of the emotional excuses – I don’t have a cool name, I don’t have a cool website, I don’t have cool business cards, I just have so many passions … I love this definition of passion from Cal Newport: